-Chewable tablets made of pure sugar.
+Chewable tablets made of sugar.
 Depending on the brand of the tablet, you may need to eat 3 to 4 tablets to get 15 grams of carbohydrates.
 These tablets are used to treat low blood sugar (hypoglycemia).
 You can get them at your local pharmacy.

 glycemic index (GI)